WeblateOrg/weblate/docs/vcs.rst

-Access via SSH is possible (see :ref:`ssh-repos`), but in case you need to access more than one repository, you will hit a GitHub limitation on allowed SSH key usage (since one key can be used only for one repository).
+Access via SSH is possible (see :ref:`ssh-repos`), but in case you need to access more than one repository, you will hit a GitHub limitation on allowed SSH key usage (since each key can be used only once).

 In case the :ref:`component-push_branch` is not set, the project is forked and changes pushed through a fork.
 In case it is set, changes are pushed to the